steemit/steem/doc/devs/2018-08-20-resource-notes.md

 # Setting consensus parameters

 Currently, only the consensus parameter (subsidized account creation) can be set.
-It is settable by
+It is settable through  `witness_set_parameters_operation`.
+See [here](../witness_parameters.md) for more details on the operation.